Sahilk800/Parallel-Programming/README.md

 # Parallel-Programming
-All About Parallel Programming in OpenMP, MPI
+All About Parallel Programming in OpenMP, MPI.